This course is only available for students in the BA International Studies programme.

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organised.

-The required reading will be specified before the start of the semester.
+The required reading will be Isabelle Duyvesteyn and Anne Marieke van der Wal (eds.), World History for International Studies (Leiden University Press, 2022).
+Available at this or this website.
 Please note that together with the readings, an online platform will accompany the course, where additional material can be found.

 - Enrolment through My Studymap is mandatory.

 The programme’s administration office will register all first year students for the first semester courses in uSis, the registration system of Leiden University.

 General information about course and exam enrolment is available on the website.

 For the registration of exchange students contact Humanities International Office.